-Artificial Intelligence For Event Prediction and Anomaly Detection
+Artificial Intelligence For Predictive Maintenance, Event Prediction, and Anomaly Detection

 We’ve built an artificial intelligence that learns.
 It creates a multivariate and complex view of the world based on the data it ingests and is able to do temporal reasoning, and learning on the fly, without models to train and deploy, nor rules to create.